AU-Master-Thesis/thesis/sections/5-discussion/future-work.typ

   Based on the results, discuss what implications this would have for a real world system.
 ]

+There are some assumptions and corresponding limitations in the current implementation, which will be improved in future work.
+Firstly, we assumed that communication between robots was achieved instantly without delay

 #kristoffer[
   Talk about our simulation as an extendable tool/system to easily test various modifications to using different factorgraph configurations, for robot path planning
   - Extendable